256dpi/hanya/README.md

 	  </body>
 	</html>

-All the unusual markup is Hanya System Markup:
+In the example above you will find many unusual markup.
+This Markup is hanya related an will processed at each request.

 * The `$meta(title)` variable will replace it self with the value set in the meta information of the page.
 * The `{head()}` tag renders system css and js includes to make the system working properly. _jQuery_ is included as default.
 * With `{asset(style.css)}` you have a shortcut to files in the _assets_ directory.
 * One of the most important tags is the `{toolbar()}` tag.
 It will render the login button and after login the hanya admin toolbar.
-* At the position of `{block(content)}` your page markup will magically apear.
+* At the position of `{block(content)}` your page will be injected.

-As you will see the Hanya system gives you handy variables and tag markup to enhance your boring html sites.
+As you will see the hanya system gives you handy variables and tag markup to enhance your boring html sites.

 ## Directory Structure

-The working directory of your Hanya installation consists of the following directories:
+The working directory of your hanya installation consists of the following directories:

-* **assets** (all image, stylsheet and javascript files goes in this directory)
+* **assets** (all image, stylsheet and javascript files goes in this directory, don't touch the system directory!)
 * **elements** (place your mail templates, error pages, partials and layouts in their subdirectories)
 * **system** (don't touch this!)
-* **tree** (your site tree)
+* **tree** (your sites page tree)
 * **uploads** (all upload over the system goes here)
 * **user** (the DB, your definitions, translations, plugins and tags)